OpenDroneMap/ODMdata/README.md

 odm_data
 ========

 Example data for OpenDroneMap: https://github.com/OpenDroneMap/OpenDroneMap sourced from a variety of sources.
+See below for recommended datasets to use.

-To clone all of it, the repository, it has submodules, so try:
+To clone all of it (not recommended if you have a slow connection or limited disk space), the repository, it has submodules, so try:

 ```git clone --recursive git://github.com/OpenDroneMap/odm_data```